-NCERT Solutions for Class 6 Social science Chapter 3 What Is Government? are provided here with simple step-by-step explanations.
-These solutions for What Is Government? are extremely popular among Class 6 students for Social science What Is Government?
-Solutions come handy for quickly completing your homework and preparing for exams.
-All questions and answers from the NCERT Book of Class 6 Social science Chapter 3 are provided here for you for free.
+NCERT Solutions for Class 6 Social science Chapter 1 Understanding Diversity are provided here with simple step-by-step explanations.
+These solutions for Understanding Diversity are extremely popular among Class 6 students for Social science Understanding Diversity Solutions come handy for quickly completing your homework and preparing for exams.
+All questions and answers from the NCERT Book of Class 6 Social science Chapter 1 are provided here for you for free.
 You will also love the ad-free experience on Meritnation’s NCERT Solutions.
 All NCERT Solutions for class Class 6 Social science are prepared by experts and are 100% accurate.

 Page No 34: